 The PCF can provide the authorized default QoS for a session rule to the SMF.
 The provisioning of authorized default QoS for a session rule shall be performed using the session rule provisioning procedure as defined in subclause 4.2.6.3.1.
 The authorized default QoS shall be encoded using an AuthorizedDefaultQos data structure.

 In order to provision authorized default QoS for a new session rule, the PCF shall include the assigned 5QI value within the "5qi" attribute and the assigned ARP value within the "arp" attribute in the AuthorizedDefaultQos data structure.
 The PCF may include the "priorityLevel" attribute in the AuthorizedDefaultQos data structure to authorize the particular 5QI priority level to override the default value for a standardized or pre-configured 5QI.
 The PCF may include a "QosCharacteristics" entry in the "qosChars" attribute map to provide explicitly signalled QoS characteristics associated with a 5QI that is neither standardized nor pre-configured.
 When the authorized default QoS applies to explicitly signalled QoS Characteristics, it shall be provisioned as defined in subclause 4.2.6.6.3.
 For 5QI of GBR type or delay critical GBR type, the PCF shall additionally include max bandwidth in uplink within the "maxbrUl" attribute and/or max bandwidth in downlink within the "maxbrDl" attribute, the guaranteed bandwidth in uplink within the "gbrUl" attribute and/or the guaranteed bandwidth in downlink within the "gbrDl" attribute and may include the particular averaging window within the "averWindow" attribute and/or particular maximum data burst volume within the "maxDataBurstVol" or "extMaxDataBurstVol" (if supported, see subclause 4.2.2.1) attribute to override the default values for a standardized or pre-configured 5QI.

+When the "VPLMN-QoS-Control" feature is supported, if the the default QoS constraints is received within the "vplmnQos" attribute from the SMF and the PCF determine that the UE is in the home routed scenario based on the PLMN Identifier reported by the SMF, the PCF shall ensure that the authorized default QoS contains a 5QI and ARP value, and MBR/GBR value, if applicable, supported by the VPLMN, if available; otherwies if the PLMN Identifier reported by the SMF indicates that UE is not in the home routed scenario, the PCF shall not consider the received default QoS constraints.

+NOTE 1: If the SMF does not provide the default QoS constraints in the VPLMN to the PCF, the PCF considers that no default QoS constrains apply unless operator policies define any.

+NOTE 2: The PCF always provisions the PLMN_CH policy control request trigger when the "VPLMN-QoS-Control" feature is supported.

 In order to modify authorized default QoS for an existing session rule, the PCF shall include the modified attribute(s) with the new value(s) within the AuthorizedDefaultQos data structure and provision a new QoS Characteristics if applicable.
 Previously supplied attributes not supplied in the AuthorizedDefaultQos data structure shall remain valid.